upspin/upspin/doc/overview.md

 and mirrored to GitHub ([https://github.com/upspin/upspin](https://github.com/upspin/upspin)).
-However, the repository is bound to the domain [upspin.io](http://upspin.io) for easy reference, so to install Upspin first install Go if you haven't already ([https://golang.org/dl/](https://golang.org/dl/)) and then run
+However, the repository is bound to the domain [upspin.io](http://upspin.io) for easy reference, so to install Upspin first install Go 1.8 or higher if you haven't already ([https://golang.org/dl/](https://golang.org/dl/)) and then run

 ```